getyoti/yoti-java-sdk/README.md

 The SDK is split into a number of modules for easier use and future extensibility.
 ### yoti-sdk-api
-Being the only interface you need to explicitly couple your code to this module.
+Being the only interface, you need to explicitly couple your code to this module.
 Exposes the core classes:

 Class | Description
 ----- | -----------